nikasimovich/cif21/_agendas/week-4.md

 ### Homework
 - Watch the video tutorial on [uploading work to GitHub](https://vimeo.com/showcase/8025633/video/502734712) for uploading your work.
-- Complete the hover activity (do not spend over an hour on it)
+- Complete the hover activity (do not spend over an hour on it) and try to upload it to GitHub.
+Please aim to have a URL for the hover activity.
-- Complete your Interview project.
-It should be online at the start of class for next week.
+- Make progress on your Interview project, which has been extended by one week.
+Please have HTML and CSS progress to show me in class next week.